Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 Subscribe to Biocentric with Max Wilbert

-Weekly updates on energy, sustainability, and frontline struggles for environmental justice.
+Weekly updates on energy, sustainability, and frontline struggles for environmental justice in a world spiraling deeper into ecological crisis.

 People

 Max Wilbert is a writer, community organizer, and wilderness guide.
-He is the author of two books, most recently "Bright Green Lies."
+He is the author of two books, most recently "Bright Green Lies: How the Environmental Movement Lost Its Way and What We Can Do About It."